dotnet/arcade/Documentation/Temporary-Quarantine.md

 We are going to consider something "broken" and in need of remediation **if it has failed 3 of the last 10 builds in the CI pipeline**.
 The CI pipeline should be passing 100% of the time, so 3 fails indicates that something needs to be done to unblock PRs.

 The quarantine option is meant to be used for issues that are believed to be short term disruptions.
-Ideally nothing should remain quarantined for more than a few days or weeks.
+If the fix cannot be determined immediately, within 5 minutes of the failure, quarantine needs to be enacted to unblock PR workflows.
 Permanent unreliability is a different problem not addressed by this procedure.

 ## What happens when something is quarantined
 PR builds will not include the quarantined component.